Attractive (s)axions: cosmological trackers at the boundary of moduli space: Cosmological evolution

 where the new time coordinate is given in terms of the number of e-folds $M= \log \mathfrak{a}_s$, with $\mathfrak{a}_s$ the scale factor (not to be confused with an axion).
 As in the case of a single field, additional assumptions are needed in order to turn this into an autonomous system in term of the $\{x_i,y_i\}$ variables only.
 In particular, we will take $V(s_i)$ to be of the product form

 such that the combination appearing in \eqref{eq:sysN} (where indices are not summed over) gives

-This is motivated from the asymptotic form of scalar field potentials close to the boundary of moduli space (as discussed in Section \ref{sec:mot}), where the leading term is always a monomial in the saxions and independent from the axions. \footnote{If one found critical points satisfying $y_i \ll x_i$, they could be valid asymptotic solutions even if the potential \eqref{eq:potlambda} contained additional terms scaling with positive powers of $\frac{a_i}{s_i}$.}
+This is motivated from the asymptotic form of scalar field potentials close to the boundary of moduli space (as discussed in Section \ref{sec:mot}), where the leading terms are always monomials in the saxions and independent from the axions. \footnote{If one found critical points satisfying $y_i \ll x_i$, they could be valid asymptotic solutions even if the potential \eqref{eq:potlambda} contained additional terms scaling with positive powers of $\frac{a_i}{s_i}$.} While the choice of a single, dominating term in the potential might appear particularly restrictive, there are physically interesting situations where indeed this is the case.
+An example is when the potential is obtained as an expansion in a single large quantity which can be expressed as the product of two or more moduli (such as the compactification volume in a fibred Calabi-Yau, see Subsection \ref{ssc:LVm}).
+Then, the leading term in the potential will be of the form \eqref{eq:potlambda}.
+In more general asymptotic limits, certain terms in the potential can in principle be of the same order along the asymptotic trajectory.\footnote{Notice that terms where both (all) moduli appear with a higher power are automatically subleading.} However, in many cases of interest they can be turned off by setting specific fluxes to zero, or made negligible with a sufficient flux hierarchy.
+We expect the case with competing terms in the potential to be significantly more complicated, as the same system without axions already proves challenging to analyse analytically \cite{Collinucci:2004iw}.

 Let us now analyse the general solution to \eqref{eq:sysN}, assuming also \eqref{eq:potlambda} holds.
 A first thing to notice is that \eqref{eq:sysN} is invariant under $y_i \rightarrow -y_i$, and the lines $y_i=0$ correspond to invariant manifolds (they are preserved under time evolution, and cannot be crossed by any trajectory).
 Without loss of generality, we can then assume $y_i \geq 0$.